The days of push marketing have passed.

 However simply writing more articles to bolster your internet marketing can be difficult if nobody gets to see them.
 And there’s no shortage of competition out there with our average law firm client writing over 100 articles a year as part of their content marketing strategy.

 Via our exclusive agreement with Mondaq (in Australia and New Zealand), Magnifirm can get your articles into the largest article syndication network for professional services firms, with individual channels like Mondaq.com seeing 18m visits annually or Factiva.com 300,000 reads, and also running personalised newsletter systems.
 To help your firm’s search presence, articles also link to author bios and other relevant points on your website.

 Mondaq also delivers more visitors to your professional services firm website than any other channel besides Google.
 And along with the brand exposure for your firm, Mondaq’s service is the only one that provides contactable named readers in their readership reporting.

 Effective content marketing for lawyers and accountants is not just about syndication though.
 It’s also about your authors.

-Run in your own office, this session is a practical guide for your authors about:
+Delivered inhouse for your firm, this session is a practical guide for your authors about: